andifalk/cloud-native-microservices-security/setup/README.md

   * ...
 * [Git](https://git-scm.com)
 * [Postman](https://www.getpostman.com/downloads), [Httpie](https://httpie.org/#installation), or [Curl](https://curl.haxx.se/download.html) for REST calls

+In case you select [Postman](https://www.getpostman.com/downloads), then the provided [Postman Collection](../postman/library-server/Library-Server.postman_collection.json) might be helpful.
+Just import this [Postman Collection (Version 2.1 format)](../postman/library-server/Library-Server.postman_collection.json) into Postman.

+### Requirements for the MTLS lab

 * [mkcert](https://mkcert.dev/) to create trusted certificates for localhost.
 Please follow the [installation instructions](https://github.com/FiloSottile/mkcert#installation) to set this up on your machine.
 * [Keystore Explorer](https://keystore-explorer.org/) to manage keystore contents.
 To install it just go to the [Keystore Downloads](https://keystore-explorer.org/downloads.html) page and get the appropriate installer for your operating system

-In case you select [Postman](https://www.getpostman.com/downloads), then the provided [Postman Collection](../postman/library-server/Library-Server.postman_collection.json) might be helpful.
-Just import this [Postman Collection (Version 2.1 format)](../postman/library-server/Library-Server.postman_collection.json) into Postman.
+### Requirements for the Kubernetes lab

+Depending on your operating system you have different choices to install Docker and a local Kubernetes cluster for this lab.

+* __Windows__: On Windows you can install [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install) together with included standalone Kubernetes server/client
+* __Mac OS__: On MAC you can install [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install) together with included standalone Kubernetes server/client
+* __Linux__: On Linux you might already have installed native Docker support, otherwise install [Docker for Linux](https://hub.docker.com/search?q=&type=edition&offering=community&operating_system=linux).
+  Regarding Kubernetes you can either install [Minikube](https://minikube.sigs.k8s.io/docs/start) + [VirtualBox](https://www.virtualbox.org/) or an alternative one like [Kind](https://kind.sigs.k8s.io/docs/user/quick-start).

 ### IntelliJ specific requirements